 Wealth is no longer the only hurdle in getting access to quality healthcare.
 Several other externalities such as demographics, geography, and uncertainties such as this pandemic affect the reach of healthcare to those who require it the most.

-Telemedicine is the perfect springboard to clear these hurdle as it can connect healthcare seekers and healthcare providers in a cost-effective, time-efficient, and scalable manner.
+Telemedicine is the perfect springboard to clear these hurdles as it can connect healthcare seekers and healthcare providers in a cost-effective, time-efficient, and scalable manner.

 Thank you for reading!
 If you liked this post, do subscribe to get informative posts about web and mobile development, data analytics, and eCommerce delivered to your inbox.